offalynne/Input/docs/5.3/Functions-(Motion).md

 ```
 {
-    acceleration_x: <number indicating acceleration on the X axis>,
+    acceleration_x: <number indicating acceleration on the X axis in Gs>,
-    acceleration_y: <number indicating acceleration on the Y axis>,
+    acceleration_y: <number indicating acceleration on the Y axis in Gs>,
-    acceleration_z: <number indicating acceleration on the Z axis>,
+    acceleration_z: <number indicating acceleration on the Z axis in Gs>,

-    angular_velocity_x: <number indicating angular velocity on the X axis>,
+    angular_velocity_x: <number indicating angular velocity on the X axis in rad/s>,
-    angular_velocity_y: <number indicating angular velocity on the Y axis>,
+    angular_velocity_y: <number indicating angular velocity on the Y axis in rad/s>,
-    angular_velocity_z: <number indicating angular velocity on the Z axis>,
+    angular_velocity_z: <number indicating angular velocity on the Z axis in rad/s>,

 }
 ```